Choose your...

 Preparing your business for the financial year end can be a difficult and time-consuming task, so it is important that you plan and make sure that you don’t miss anything.

-To ensure that you have a smooth close of the last fiscal year for your business, there are some important things that small businesses in South Africa should remember.
-Here are a few key considerations:
+To ensure that your small business has a smooth end of financial year, there are some important things that small businesses in South Africa should remember.

 • Business registration: It's important for small businesses to register with the Companies and Intellectual Property Commission (CIPC) and obtain all necessary licenses and permits to operate legally in South Africa.